Your Privacy is Important to Us

 The services MDX Academy provides to its users are not directed to or intended for individuals under the age of 16.
 We do not knowingly collect personal information from children under 16.
 If we become aware that a child under the age of 16 has provided us with personal information, we will take steps to delete such information.
 If you become aware that a child under the age of 16 has provided us with personal information, please contact us at email@example.com.

 For Users of this website located in the European Union (“EU”), MDX Academy follows the Google EU User Consent Policy found at this link: http://www.google.com/about/company/user-consent-policy.html.
 By voluntarily using this website, EU Users consent to MDX Academy’s data collection, sharing, and usage as described above, as well consent to MDX Academy’s storing and accessing of cookies as described above.
 Any EU user not consenting to such uses by of data and cookies by MDX Academy should not use this website.

 EU Data Subjects

 This section applies if you are an EU data subject (for these purposes, reference to the EU also includes the European Economic Area countries of Iceland, Liechtenstein and Norway and, where applicable, Switzerland).

-NOVA Medical Exercise is the data controller for processing Personal Data provided to us through our website.
+MDX Academy is the data controller for processing Personal Data provided to us through our website.